linfengfrank/EE4314_UAV/README.md

-# EE4314_UAV
-This is a simulation code for agile flight.
-It roughly includes three parts:
-1. Trajectory generation
-2. Flight control
-3. Dynamic model
+# Quadrotor Simulation for EE4314

+This repository contains a simulation framework for a small quadrotor, developed for the **EE4314** course.

+## Components
+1. **Dynamic Model** – models the quadrotor’s physical dynamics
+2. **Flight Control** – implements position and attitude controllers
+3. **Trajectory Generation** – provides reference paths for flight simulation

 ---
 ## 🚀 Quick Run Guidance: Circular Trajectory Demo